Errif/PersonalWebsite/content/post/2020-09-06-miz-jam-1-post-mortem.md

 <iframe frameborder="0" src="https://itch.io/embed/733890?border_width=0" width="206" height="165"><a href="https://edvinspace.itch.io/bad-fire">Bad fire by edvinspace</a></iframe>
 {{< /rawhtml >}}

-I'll end by sending a wave of appreciation for everyone checking out the game.
+I'm planning to publish a *post mortem* in about a week outlining the good, the bad, and what I learnt trying to make a game in a limited amount of time.I'll end by sending a wave of appreciation for everyone checking out the game.
+Stay tuned for more!